verify-U-GmbH/api-documentation/lib/web/index/client-data.html.md

 #### **document_id**

-Document ID of the contract document to be signed by your customer.
+Document ID of the contract document to be signed by your client.

 The document ID is returned as UUID by **verify-u** after making an API call to /documents/create.